melisa-cihan/iot-temperature-project/Node_RED/README.md

 Sends: The received JSON string as msg.payload to the next node.

 ## 2. JSON Node
-Purpose: This node converts the raw JSON string received from the MQTT topic into a usable JavaScript object.
+Purpose: This node, as configured, is set to "convert to JSON string" (json zeichenfolge).
+While the incoming message is already a string, this node effectively acts as

 Receives: A JSON string from the MQTT In node.

-Sends: A structured JavaScript object to the function 1 node.
+Sends: The same JSON string as msg.payload to the function 1 node.

 ## 3. Function Node
 Purpose: This node is designed to process the JavaScript object from the JSON node.
 The function of this node is to prepare the message payload for the next step.